SharePoint/sp-dev-docs/docs/sp-add-ins/develop-cloud-business-add-ins.md

 - Create a screen to display or collect information on a mobile device.
 See [Create an HTML client screen](http://msdn.microsoft.com/en-us/library/jj713589.aspx).

-- If you create a dialog or a popup for your add-in, users can display or specify information on a phone, tablet, or other mobile device that's running a client for that add-in.
-See [Create a dialog or popup](http://msdn.microsoft.com/en-us/library/jj713587.aspx).
+- If you create a dialog or a pop-up window for your add-in, users can display or specify information on a phone, tablet, or other mobile device that's running a client for that add-in.
+See [Create a dialog or pop-up](http://msdn.microsoft.com/en-us/library/jj713587.aspx).

 - By using the screen designer, you can modify the appearance of screens in an HTML client.
 See [Design an HTML screen by using the screen designer](http://msdn.microsoft.com/en-us/library/jj733575.aspx).